 Day 20 VANCOUVER (DISEMBARKATION)

 Your cruise ends this morning.
-Afternoon sightseeing in Vancouver, includes STANLEY PARK, Gastown, Chinatown, and many other famous landmarks.
+Sightseeing in Vancouver, includes Stanley Park, Gastown, Chinatown, and many other famous landmarks.
 The remainder of the day is free to explore Robson Street and experience British Columbia’s premier shopping and entertainment location.

 Day 21 VANCOUVER